Giuseppe Conte: Immigration

-When Conte became Prime Minister in 2018, he acted quickly to deliver on promises to the government's anti-immigration base through strict controls on immigration to Italy.
+When Conte became prime minister in 2018, he acted quickly to deliver on promises to the government's anti-immigration base through strict controls on immigration to Italy.
 Since 2013, Italy had absorbed over 700,000 African migrants arriving by boat from Libya.
 During his premiership, Conte and his Interior Minister Matteo Salvini promoted stricter policies regarding immigration and public security.

 After Conte's approval on 10 June 2018, Salvini announced the closure of Italian ports to vessels rescuing immigrants in the Mediterranean Sea.
 On 24 September 2018, the Council of Ministers approved the "Salvini decree", which contained a series of hardline measures that saw the Italian government abolish key forms of protection for migrants and make it easier for them to be deported.
-The decree also suspend the refugee application process of those who are considered "socially dangerous" or who have been convicted of a crime.
+The decree also suspends the refugee application process of those who are considered "socially dangerous" or who have been convicted of a crime.
 The decree was abolished in December 2020.

 On 23 September 2019, Italy and other four European countries, Germany, France, Malta and Finland, agreed on a draft deal to present to other EU countries on how to manage the migrant crisis and distribute those saved from the Mediterranean.
 This agreement was considered a victory for Conte and his new interior minister, Luciana Lamorgese.

-On 8 April 2020, amid the coronavirus pandemic, the government closed all Italian ports until 31 July, stating that they cannot ensure the necessary requirements for the classification and definition of "safe place", established by the Hamburg Rules on maritime search and rescue."
+On 8 April 2020, amid the coronavirus pandemic, the government closed all Italian ports until 31 July, stating that they could not ensure the necessary requirements for the classification and definition of "safe place", established by the Hamburg Rules on maritime search and rescue."